boudinfl/pke/README.md

 ## Usage

-Note that all input file must be in Stanford XML CoreNLP format.
+Note that input files must be either in Stanford XML CoreNLP format (format=corenlp) or one tokenized/POS_tag sentence per line format (format=pre).

+### Computing DF weights (required for some models)

 Before using some keyphrase extraction algorithms (e.g. TfIdf, KP-Miner), one need to compute DF weights from a collection of documents.
 Such weights can be computed as:

     from pke import compute_document_frequency
-    from nltk.corpus import stopwords
     from string import punctuation

     # path to the collection of documents